Monarch-Tractor-Orphans/home/README.md

 # Orphaned!

 <sup>(Disclaimer: We are not affiliated in any way with Monarch tractor other than owning tractors with no support whatsover.
 Please don't sue us, we are already suffering!
-What follows is personal opinions, not fact.)</sup>
+What follows are personal opinions, not fact.)</sup>

 Discussions/info/chat: https://github.com/Monarch-Tractor-Orphans/home/discussions